-While many of us have participated in walk-a-thons or fun runs, a unique fundraising idea that is plenty of fun for all those involved is a bowl-a-thon fundraiser.
-Similar to themed runs and walk-a-thons, a bowl-a-thon incorporates nonprofit crowdfunding to scale your fundraising efforts.
-Your organization benefits as bowlers create teams and compete to raise the most money for your cause.
+Hosting a bowl-a-thon fundraiser is a unique fundraising idea that is plenty of fun for all those involved.
+Similar to walk-a-thons, a bowl-a-thon incorporates nonprofit crowdfunding to scale your fundraising efforts.
+Your organization benefits as bowlers create fundraising teams and compete to raise the most money for your cause.

 Benefits of Bowl-a-thon Fundraisers

 Bowl-a-thons make great fundraising events for many types of organizations.
-In fact, Bowl for Kids’ Sake is the signature fundraising event for Big Brothers Big Sisters nationwide.
+In fact, Junior Achievement uses bowling for fundraising at many chapters and Bowl for Kids’ Sake is the signature fundraising event for Big Brothers Big Sisters nationwide.
 Here’s why:

 - Bowl-a-thon fundraisers can introduce your organization to new donors.
 Since Bowl-a-thons are peer-to-peer fundraising events, your bowlers are asked to reach out to their network and fundraise.